StevenTammen/bibledocs.org/content/verse-by-verse-studies/romans/romans-2/romans-2-1-3-how-should-we-make-our-judgments/_index.md

 On the other hand, human arrogance makes it very easy for self-righteousness to take hold in our hearts, and blind us to our own sinfulness.
 As soon as we cross that line in our hearts where we go from impartially evaluating the facts of a situation in a manner we might term "evaluative discernment" to instead presuming to look down on others in a manner we might term "self-righteous condemnation", that is the instant that we run afoul of these passages.

-It is nonsense to say that we cannot evaluate the behavior of those around us in terms of whether it is right or wrong, sinful or not.
+It is nonsense to say that we cannot evaluate the behavior of those around us in terms of whether or not it conforms with the standards scripture lays out for us---whether or not it conforms with the words of the Bible.
 That is part of our job in being "wise as serpents" (Matthew 10:16), especially since we need to be able to determine "bad company" so as to avoid it (1 Corinthians 15:33).
 But at the same time, we cannot pretend to know all of the circumstances of others, much less their heart intentions.
-And it is for these reasons that going much further than applying a binary right or wrong evaluation of their words or behavior under the power and guidance of the Holy Spirit puts us at great risk for legalistic hypocritical judgment, the thing this passage tells us to assiduously avoid.
+And it is for these reasons that going much further than simply comparing the behavior of others against the Bible---under the power and guidance of the Holy Spirit---puts us at great risk for legalistic hypocritical judgment, the thing this passage tells us to assiduously avoid.

 ### You have to know the truth before you can hold yourself and others to it! {#you-have-to-know-the-truth-before-you-can-hold-yourself-and-others-to-it}